Digital World Acquisition Corp - GuruFocus.com

 Participants in Solicitation

-Digital World and its directors, executive officers and other members of their management and employees may be deemed to be participants in the solicitation of proxies of Digital World stockholders in connection with the Extension.
-Investors and security holders may obtain more detailed information regarding the names, affiliations and interests of Digital World's directors and officers in the Extension Proxy Statement, which may be obtained free of charge from the sources indicated above.
+Digital World and TMTG and certain of their respective directors, executive officers, other members of management and employees, under SEC rules, may be deemed to be participants in the solicitation of proxies from the securityholders of Digital World in favor of the approval of the proposed Extension and the Business Combination.
+Securityholders of Digital World and other interested persons may obtain more information regarding the names and interests of Digital World's directors and officers in the proposed Extension and the Business Combination in Digital World's filings with the SEC, including the Extension Proxy Statement and the Registration Statement, and the names and interests of TMTG's directors and officers in the proposed Business Combination in the Registration Statement.
+These documents can be obtained free of charge from the sources indicated above.
+TMTG and its officers and directors do not have any interests in Digital World or the proposed Extension other than with respect to their interests in the Business Combination, to the extent the Extension is effectuated.

 Non-Solicitation